VEZT: Blastocyst morphogenesis

-Role in Fertilisation
+Fertilisation

 The process of spermatogenesis occurs in male mammals within the testis.
 This is the process of rounded spermatocytes developing into elongating spermatozoa with a flagellum.
 Spermatogenesis has two successive phases, one being spermiogenesis within the Sertoli cells of the testis and the other being maturation within the epididymis.
 The adherens junctions in the Sertoli cells is one of the only epithelial cell-cell junction that lacks the expression of vezatin.
 Furthermore, the basal Sertoli-Sertoli cell junctions and the apical Sertoli-germ cell junctions contain myosin VIIA but lack its counterpart vezatin.
 Myosin VIIA is almost always expressed with vezatin but the absence of this partnership within the testis is yet to be fully understood.

 However, vezatin has been shown to be expressed within the acrosomal region of the actual spermatozoa.
 Vezatin is not found in the early spermatid but only appears when the formation of the acrosome occurs later on in the process of spermatogenesis.
 The acrosome itself is divided into two functional domains, the inner acrosomal membrane which faces the nucleus and the outer acrosomal membrane which is in contact with the exterior surfaces of the sperm.
 This compartmentalisation of functions is vital to the fusion of the sperm with the egg as, it is the outer acrosomal domain which initiates the acrosome reaction, enabling the sperm to fuse.
 Vezatin is present in both these domains, but the translocation of vezatin from the inner to the outer membrane is unknown.
 Furthermore, vezatin is not expressed in the epididymal cells, thus vezatin cannot be added to the exterior membrane during maturation of the spermatozoa.
 However, knowledge of the localisation of vezatin in this outer membrane and its known role in adherens junctions suggests that it plays a role in the fusion of the mammalian gametes during fertilisation.